rhythmus/scratch/proposal.md

 #### MORE DETAILS PLEASE

 - f/v: In this instance I have simply paired /f/ (the voiceless labiodental fricative) with its voiced counterpart, /v/.
-I am tempted to drop this altogether, as so many languages have massive trouble with /v/.
+I am tempted to drop /v/ altogether, as so many languages have massive trouble with /v/.
 Japanese speakers tend to turn it into a /b/, rather than an /f/, for instance.
 - s/z: I have done the same here - /z/ is simply /s/'s voiced counterpart.
 Romance languages (English too) tend to turn /s/ into /z/ often, so I have relegated /z/ to onsets and /s/ to codas.
 - h/y: I doubt these two letters will ever be confused with one another but it felt aesthetically *right* to keep /h/ at the start and /j/ in the middle of the word.
 - l/r: For our Japanese friends.